DMXface/ioBroker.dmxface/README.md

 ## Add adapter to ioBroker
 Add the DMXface adapter from github<br>
 https://github.com/DMXface/ioBroker.dmxface.git
-Create an instance of the adapter.
+<br>Create an instance of the adapter.

 ## Adapter configuration
 IP address:  Same as used for the DMXfaceXP controller.